skramm/homog2d/docs/homog2d_history.md

 - planned (no specific order):
   - Ellipse/line, ellipse/ellipse intersection (hard task...)
   - add polygon union and intersection
-  - add polyline splitting into polygons
+  - add non-convex polyline splitting into polygons
   - extend run-time polymorphism capabilities
-  - add list-initialization with points to PolylineBase class
+  - add list-initialization with points to `PolylineBase` class
+  - cleanout the `Intersect()` family of functions, so that they always return the same type

 - current master branch